11 June 2023

 Features present in some franchise models

-• Core business software: most franchise business models include access to proprietary software that has been custom built to support the franchise business model.
+- Core business software: most franchise business models include access to proprietary software that has been custom built to support the franchise business model.
 This provides franchisees with added business efficiency and the franchisor with efficient reporting and tracking.
+The core business software is often integrated with cash registers providing the franchisor with real time reporting.
+For some retail chains it is often possible to see sales spike shortly after advertising campaigns have gone to air.

 It is important to note that not all franchise businesses have ALL of the above features (other than business independence and contractual agreements).